- Future Students

 The process to apply for society approval and funding is straightforward and the Student Life department welcomes all applications.

-“I love to be a part of Guelph-Humber’s Kinesiology Society because I’m able to plan exciting events across campus and meet other like-minded individuals.”
+“I loved to be a part of Guelph-Humber’s Kinesiology Society because I was able to plan exciting events across campus and meet other like-minded individuals.”

 When not in class or studying, there are plenty of ways for you to have fun and form new friendships, including joining one of the many campus clubs available to you.

 Clubs are run through Ignite, the University of Guelph-Humber and Humber’s student government.
 For a full listing of clubs and details on how to start your own club, visit ignitestudentlife.com/clubs .